freerouting/freerouting/README.md

 java -jar freerouting-1.8.0.jar
 ```

-(macOS: please note that you can't start Freerouting from the Mac Finder, you must you the Mac Terminal instead!)
+(macOS: please note that you can't start Freerouting from the Mac Finder, you must use the Mac Terminal instead!)

 ## Contributing